Utopia (1981 video game): Legacy

 GameSpy included Utopia in its Hall of Fame in 2004, commenting: "Considering the state of home video-game technology in 1981, Utopia is an astonishingly detailed simulation."
 GameSpot featured Utopia in its series Unsung Heroes: Ground Breaking Games, calling it a "surprisingly complex game (often referred to as 'Civilization 0.5') [that] laid the foundation for PC sim classics such as Civilization and SimCity."
 In 2012, Utopia has been included in the Smithsonian Institution's "The Art of Video Games" exhibition.

-Ars Technica cites Utopia as being the "birth of a genre", that "prior to the mid-1990s strategy games were turn based", the "idea of adding a real-time element to force players into instant, impulsive decisions was virtually unheard of."
+Ars Technica cites Utopia as being the "birth of a genre", that "prior to the mid-1990s strategy games were turn based", the "idea of adding a real-time element to force players into instant, impulsive decisions were virtually unheard of."
 Ars Technica states that it is "arguably the earliest ancestor of the real-time strategy genre".
 Matt Barton and Bill Loguidice say it "helped set the template for the real-time strategy genre", but has "more in common with SimCity than it does with Dune II and later RTS games."
 Brett Weiss argues that "[m]ost experts consider Utopia" to be "the first real-time strategy game."

-A remake of the game has been announced for release exclusively for the Intellivision Amico.
+In July 2010, the game was re-released on Microsoft's Game Room service for Xbox 360 and Games for Windows Live.
+A remake of the game has been announced exclusively for the Intellivision Amico.